altano/npm-packages/packages/tiny-async-pool/README.md

 # tiny-async-pool

+This is an ESM + TypeScript rewrite of [tiny-async-pool](https://www.npmjs.com/package/tiny-async-pool) by Rafael Xavier de Souza.

 ## Why?

 The goal of this library is to use the native async iterator (ES9), native async functions, and native Promise to implement concurrent/batched work.